chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

         console.log(sportFour)
 ```
-> `sportFour` will prompt you to enter a value which wwill serve as the `default`.
+- The `method` on `sportFour` will provide a dialogue box for you to make an input that serves as the `default`.

 #### Selectively return values?

-We can ignore some elements using trailing commas instead of variable names.
-Each trailing comma excludes the array item that should occupy that position.
-This method is better when dealing with a small array.
-Yet, when the Array of items increases,  using commas becomes more difficult.
-Using this approach happens to be one of the limitations of Destructuring  Arrays.
+ We can ignore some elements using `trailing commas`.
+Each comma excludes the array item that should occupy that position.
+This approach is better when dealing with a small array.

 ```
     let sports = [